accesscode-2-1/ice-cream-sandwich/unit-0/week-2.md

 * What is your goal for next week?
 To be able to create more complex projects!
 * What do you need help with? (peers sign up to help if they can) understanding nesting loops within loops

-**Student 2**
+**Sufei**

-* This week's medium post:
+* This week's medium post: [Self Reflection](https://medium.com/@sufeizhao/self-reflection-dd6bc2bf7629)
-* Last week’s goal:
+* Last week’s goal: Create a tip calculator
 * What went well (what goals did you meet?)
+I didn't have time to even start on the tip calculator because we were working on the Roman calculator and our adventure game.
+But I am very proud of my team for finishing the Roman Calculator.
+Also, the TAs at office hours helped me create exceptions in my game.
 * What could have gone better (what were some challenges you faced?
 Did you overcome them?
 How?)
+I wanted to improve my game by wrapping everything in a loop to allow the user to be able to restart if they die in the middle of the game, but I didn't have enough time to finish.
 * What is your goal for next week?
+Make a tip calculator!
-* What do you need help with? (peers sign up to help if they can)
+* What do you need help with? (peers sign up to help if they can) the drawrocket assignment

 **Student 3**